zomle/homm3calculator/README.md

 ### Development environment

-* I used *Visual Studio 2019 Community Edition* for development and WPF on *.NET Core 3.0*.
+* I used *Visual Studio 2022 Community Edition* for development and WPF on *.NET 8.0*.
-* I haven't used any fancy features, so it should work without any issues in *Visual Studio 2015 .NET Framework 4*, if the solution and WPF project files are created.
+* I haven't used any fancy features, so it should work without any issues with older environments, like *Visual Studio 2015 .NET Framework 4*, if the solution and WPF project files are (re)created.

 ## Authors